George Benson (Washington politician): Early life and education

 Benson was born in Minnesota but moved to Seattle in 1938.
 He worked at pharmacies in the University District before registering for the University of Washington School of Pharmacy.
 Benson enlisted in the Navy in 1942, and due to his pharmacy training he was enlisted as a Hospital Apprentice First Class.
 He served in the Pacific Theater and was listed as inactive duty in February 1946 as an officer.

 Benson returned to Seattle, immediately returned to school, and began working at the pharmacy.
 At his job, he met his wife, Evelyn, whom he married in June 1946.
-He graduated from the University of Washington School of Pharmacy in 1947.
+He graduated from the U.W.
+School of Pharmacy in 1947.

 After graduating, the Bensons bought Mission Pharmacy in Capitol Hill, owning the business for 46 years.
 Before running for city council, Benson was active in various pharmacy conventions, including the National Association of Retail Druggists, where he was named Vice President.
 He also joined the Capitol Hill Community Council due to robberies in the neighborhood and became its president from 1969-1970.